Monstera is part of the Araceae family, 'Burle Marx Flame' was discovered in the garden of landscape architect Roberto Burle Marx in Brazil.

 Fertilising: Provide your Monstera 'Burle Marx Flame' with a diluted, balanced liquid feed every 4-6 weeks during the growing season (spring and summer).
 Reduce or stop feeding during the autumn and winter months.

-Temperature: Monstera 'Burle Marx Flame' prefers typical room temperatures, roughly between 18-24°C (65-75°F).
-It is not tolerant of frost and should be protected from cold conditions.
-Keep it away from draughts and nearby heating/cooling appliances.
+Temperature: Monstera 'Burle Marx Flame' prefers typical room temperatures, roughly between 18-24°C. Keep it away from draughts and nearby heating/cooling appliances.

 Humidity: While Monstera 'Burle Marx Flame' can handle average household humidity, it benefits from slightly higher levels.
 Regularly misting the leaves or placing the plant on a pebble tray with water can be helpful, especially in drier homes.